bellcd/blog/src/content/blog/subclassing-in-javascript/index.md

 We're repeating ourselves quite a bit, even in a small example like this.
 This is breaking the general principal of Don't Repeat Yourself (DRY).
 Imagine how quickly this codebase could bloat if we also had classes for other pets (turtles, hamsters, rabbits, etc...)

-The key task at this point, then, is to **identify which things** (things here being properties or methods) **can be shared between the classes, and which must be unique.**
+The key task then, is to:

+> **identify which properties or methods can be shared between the classes, and which must be unique.**

-Taking another look at our code, there are several places where it appears to have the exact same text - I'm going to go ahead and say that when the text is exactly the same - verbatim - that's a good indicator that we might be able to share that code somehow.
+Taking another look at our code, there are several places where it appears to have the exact same text - I'm going to say that when the text is exactly the same - verbatim - that's a good indicator that we might be able to share that code somehow.

 1. the properties of the constructor functions
 2. the `run`, `wagTail`, & `eat` methods